Soliplex Agents

 # GitHub

-si-agent scm run-inventory github my-repo my-github-user
+si-agent scm run-inventory github myorg/my-repo

 # Gitea

-si-agent scm run-inventory gitea my-repo admin
+si-agent scm run-inventory gitea admin/my-repo

 Note on Workflows: By default, start_workflows=True.
 To skip workflow triggering, explicitly set --no-start-workflows.